graphprotocol/graph-node/docs/getting-started.md

 #### `store.get(entity: string, id: string)`

-You can use `store.get` to retreive information previously added with `store.get`.
+You can use `store.get` to retreive information previously added with `store.set`.
 `store.get` expects entity type and the id of the entity.

 ##### Example